May 8, 2008

 Translucent clay is perfect for this kind of project because, after baking, you will be able to see the embedded flower pieces elegantly preserved below the bead surface.

-"Dried Flower Inclusion" Video Description: The full version of this tutorial is currently posted in the VIP backstage members area.
-In it I discuss how to add flower petals to translucent polymer clay and how to make sure the pieces stay embedded below the surface of the bead.
+In this “Dried Flower Inclusion” video tutorial I discuss how to add flower petals to translucent polymer clay and how to make sure the pieces stay embedded below the surface of the bead.

 Potpourri inclusions are also fun.
 I found one mix that has small mica chips which make my translucent beads absolutely sparkle.
 What do you add to your polymer clay bead inclusions?